 ADVOCACY & SUPPORT

 LGBTQIA+ Student Services provides advocacy, advising, mentoring, and support for transgender and gender non-conforming students on campus.
-It also provides trans and gender non-conforming students help in navigating University policies and situations at Augsburg with which they may need assistance.
-Email Michael Grewe at firstname.lastname@example.org for more information, or stop by the office in Christensen Room 1C (on the ground floor in the “Auggie’s Nest”).
+It also provides trans+ and gender non-conforming students help in navigating University policies and situations at Augsburg with which they may need assistance.

 Augsburg University Athletics believes that participation in athletic activities is a valuable part of the educational experience for all students and that transgender student-athletes should have equal opportunity to participate in sports.
 Augsburg’s Transgender Inclusion Policy for Intercollegiate Athletics describes Augsburg’s policy of providing access to transgender student-athletes on varsity teams.
 This policy outlines the University’s policy for access to intercollegiate athletics for transgender student-athletes including but not limited to how to join a team (per NCAA guidelines), participation, appeals processes, confidentiality, public communications (e.g., pronouns, chosen name, etc.), travel accommodations, dress code and uniforms, and changing/showering facilities, among other topics.

 Transgender student-athletes who want to participate in NCAA intercollegiate athletics should first contact Kelly Anderson Diercks, Title IX Deputy for Athletics, to review University procedures.
-Students may also contact Ann Garvey, the Vice President of Student Affairs; Sarah Griesse, the Dean of Students; and/or Michael Grewe, the Director of LGBTQIA+ Student Services.
+Students may also contact Katie Bishop, Chief Student Success Officer/Title IX Coordinator; Sarah Griesse, the Dean of Students; and/or the Director of LGBTQIA+ Student Services, Maxwell Poessnecker.

 BIAS & DISCRIMINATION REPORTING

-If you have been the target of or have witnessed a member of the Augsburg community be the target of a bias or discrimination incident (on or off campus), Augsburg encourages you to report this.
+If you have been the target of or have witnessed a member of the Augsburg community be the target of a discrimination or bias related incident (on or off campus), Augsburg encourages you to report this.
 You can report such an incident using the Discrimination and Bias Incident Online Reporting Form, or you can talk with a faculty or staff member to offer you more support and guidance.

 Changing and Showering Facilities

-Commuter students who are currently taking Health, Physical Education & Exercise classes and need a gender-neutral changing room and/or showering space may request a key for facilities in the Theater Department.
-These facilities are available during most of the academic year, unless there is a theatre production taking place.
-Contact Michael Grewe for further details.
+Commuter students who are currently taking Health, Physical Education & Exercise classes and need a gender inclusive changing room and/or showering space may request a key for facilities in the Theater Department.
+These facilities are available during most of the academic year, unless there is a theater production taking place.

 Student-athletes involved in intercollegiate athletics also have access to facilities in Kennedy or Si Melby; click here for further information.

-Queer Pride Alliance hosts weekly meetings on campus for LGBTQIA+ and allied students.
+Queer Pride Alliance hosts bi-weekly meetings on campus for LGBTQIA+ and allied students.
+Contact firstname.lastname@example.org for more information.

+Queer Indigenous People of Color hosts bi-weekly meetings on campus for LGBTQIA+ Indigenous students and students of color.
 Contact email@example.com for more information.

-Queer Indigenous People of Color hosts monthly meetings on campus for LGBTQIA+ Indigenous students and students of color.
-Contact firstname.lastname@example.org for more information.

 First Names on Student Records & ID’s